101 Cooking For Two

 Pro Tips:

-- Avoid a roast that has too much connective tissue that you will need to sort out later.
+2. Avoid a roast with too much connective tissue, which you will need to remove later.
 The beef choice is up to you.
-Sirloin and eye of round are commonly recommended, but a nice chuck roast is a good choice.
-My favorite is an English cut chuck roast.
+My favorite is an English-cut chuck roast.
+The recipe post discusses other choices.

-- The crock pot needs to be big enough for the beef to have some space around it.
+3. The crock pot must be big enough for the beef to have some space around it.

-- Use the cheese of your choice, but provolone cheese is my first choice, followed by Swiss, Havarti, or Monterey Jack.
-But avoid strong cheeses like sharp cheddar.
+7. You can use any cheese you like, but provolone is my first choice, followed by Swiss, Havarti, or Monterey Jack.
+Avoid strong cheeses like sharp cheddar.

-- Store leftovers refrigerated for 3-4 days or frozen for up to 3 months.
-Store the au jus separate from the meat.
+8. Leftovers can be refrigerated for 3-4 days or frozen for up to 3 months.
+The au jus should be stored separately from the meat.

 Your Own Private Notes